python/typeshed/CONTRIBUTING.md

 * Use `HasX` for protocols that have readable and/or writable attributes or getter/setter methods (e.g. `HasItems`, `HasFileno`).

-NOTE: there are stubs in this repository that don't conform to the style described above.
+*Note:* There are stubs in this repository that don't conform to the style described above.
 Fixing them is a great starting point for new contributors.